 How to Create a Travel Budget for Solo Travel

-You’ve read my Step 1 in Planning Your First Solo Trip and Step 2 – How to Choose Your First Solo Travel Destination and are now pumped to get started on planning that solo trip, right?
-Yes!
-Let me help you take the next step: how to create a travel budget for a successful solo trip!
-Please know, however, that that these helpful travel budget tips can benefit any traveler, solo or not.
+You’ve finished Step 2 – How to Choose Your First Solo Travel Destination and now you’re pumped to get started on planning that solo trip.
+Take the next step: learn how to create a travel budget for solo travel to ensure a successful trip.

 Like this?
 Share it with others!

 Planning travel budgets and itineraries are some of my favorite parts of the travel experience.
-It gets me excited to think of where I’m going next, gives me something to look forward to, and keeps me motivated to achieve a goal that will come with multiple rewards.
+It gets me excited to think of where I’m going next, gives me something to look forward to, and keeps me motivated to achieve a goal that comes with multiple rewards.

-In this post I’ll share with you the method I use to prepare and budget travel so you may benefit from my experience.
+In this post I’ll share with you the method I use to prepare and budget travel for solo travel (or all travel, really), so you may benefit from my experience.

 There are basically two approaches to planning a travel budget: plan well in advance to determine what you’ll need financially for the trip, or travel now on what finances you have and, in essence, work backwards to see how long those finances last.